Q - I have a wildlife emergency (a lost, sick or injured creature). Can you help?

 Q - Don't we need all the trees we can get to combat global warming?

 A - Global warming is down to human habits most of all, so awakening people to environmental need should be the top priority.
 This applies also to the three other huge environmental issues, which are pollution, waste of resources and loss of biodiversity.
 We should certainly support all forms of carbon trapping and carbon reduction.
 Planting trees is actually most effective in the tropics, so also consider international carbon offset schemes that do this.
-If you do not already support one, a locally-based one is Climate Stewards , whose Director is Sandbach A Rocha group member Brendan Bowles.
+If you do not already support one, a locally-based one is Climate Stewards , whose founder was Sandbach Friends of A Rocha group member Brendan Bowles.

 Q - Do you have a website?